 Most insurance companies send a trained paramedic or examiner to you.
-They conduct the tests at your home, work, or any other place you are comfortable with.
-If you’d prefer to go to an office, let your insurance company know, and they’ll notify you of the locations.
+They conduct the tests at home, at work, or anywhere you are comfortable.
+If you’d prefer to go to an office, inform your insurance company, and they’ll notify you of the locations.

 This is important:

 Before the examiner begins, you’ll sign a HIPAA authorization.
-This enables the examiner to conduct the exam, and it also determines who can see your information and results.
-Only authorized personnel may access your information, and only the people you name may receive the results.
+This enables the examiner to conduct the exam and determine who can see your information and results.
+Only authorized personnel may access your information; only those you name may receive the results.
 Insurance companies must follow strict privacy practices.

-The paramedical exam includes answering some questions about your health history, as well as a general check of your vitals.
+The paramedical exam includes answering some questions about your health history and a general check of your vitals.
 You’ll then provide the examiner with a fresh urine sample, and they’ll take 3 vials of blood to send to the lab.

 Who can Authorize and Schedule the Tests?

-Your insurance agent will let you know if you need blood and urine tests.
+Your insurance agent will inform you if you need blood and urine tests.
 You can’t go to your doctor or use recent blood test results from your doctor’s office.

 Only you can schedule the exam.
-Your insurance agent will have the examiner reach out to you to make an appointment, especially if the examiner comes to you.
+Your insurance agent will have the examiner contact you to make an appointment, especially if the examiner comes to you.

 Who Pays for Life Insurance Blood and Urine Tests?